realtime-apps-iap/chat-app-starter/readme.md

 In addition, in the users display and the chat messages we also want:

-- we want to display the user's origin country (which we find out by checking the IP addresses) alongside their username.
+- to display the user's origin country (which we find out by checking the IP addresses) alongside their username.
+- to update the number of active users currently in the chat